Raleigh DWI Lawyer

 John examines whether the officer had a lawful reason to stop your vehicle and whether the stop was unlawfully extended.

 N.C.
-Gen. Stat. § 20-138.1 defines what counts as “impaired driving” in North Carolina, including driving with a BAC of 0.08% or higher or being appreciably impaired by alcohol or drugs.
+Gen. Stat. § 20-138.1 defines what counts as impaired driving in North Carolina, including driving with a BAC of 0.08% or higher or being appreciably impaired by alcohol or drugs.

 Reviewing the Duration and Scope of the Stop

 A traffic stop cannot become an open-ended investigation.
 John evaluates whether the officer exceeded what the law allows while attempting to gather evidence of impairment.
-Violations in duration or scope can significantly weaken the State’s case.

 Challenging Probable Cause to Arrest

 North Carolina requires the State to prove impairment at the time of driving.
-John determines whether the officer relied on proper evidence or made assumptions unsupported by fact.
-If probable cause is lacking, the arrest may be challenged effectively.
+John determines whether the officer relied on proper evidence or made assumptions unsupported by the facts.

 Evaluating Standardized Field Sobriety Tests

 Having completed the same training as many officers, John scrutinizes how each test was instructed, demonstrated, and scored.
-Deviations from standardized procedures can lead to unreliable results.
-These errors often create strong grounds for suppression or weakening the State’s argument.

 Assessing Breath and Blood Testing Evidence

-Chemical results are only as reliable as the procedures behind them.
-John reviews calibration logs, analyst certifications, maintenance records, storage handling, and timing requirements—all critical for challenging chemical analysis in DWI cases.
-Even small errors can undermine the reliability of test results.
+John reviews calibration logs, analyst certifications, maintenance records, storage handling, and timing requirements.
+Even small errors may affect the reliability of the test results and create an opportunity to challenge the evidence.

 Addressing License Consequences

 N.C.
 Gen. Stat. § 20-16.5 allows the State to suspend your driver’s license immediately after a DWI arrest for testing above 0.08% or refusing a chemical test.
-John reviews whether the officer and DMV followed mandatory procedures and deadlines.
-Administrative errors can provide opportunities for license reinstatement or relief.
-These issues are often overlooked without experienced representation.

-Benefits of Working with Raleigh DWI Lawyer- John McWilliam, PLLC
+Benefits of Working With Raleigh DWI Lawyer John McWilliam, PLLC

-Hiring John McWilliam, PLLC as your Raleigh DWI lawyer as soon as possible can make the difference between a conviction that follows you for years and an outcome that protects your record, license, and livelihood.
-Working with John means having a seasoned defense lawyer who knows Wake County courts, understands how DWI cases are built, and is committed to challenging every part of the State’s case, not negotiating the easiest plea.
+Working with John means having a seasoned defense lawyer who knows Wake County courts, understands how DWI cases are built, and is committed to challenging every part of the State’s case rather than simply accepting the easiest plea.

 Decades of Results Built on Strategy and Experience

-John has successfully defended and won thousands of DWI cases across Wake County, from first-offense charges to complex high-BAC and accident-related cases.
-Clients benefit from his ability to break down the State’s evidence, challenge legal weaknesses, and build defenses grounded in experience, training, and a deep understanding of North Carolina DWI law.
+Clients benefit from his ability to break down the State’s evidence, identify legal weaknesses, and build defenses grounded in experience, training, and a deep understanding of North Carolina DWI law.

-A Reputation for Trying Cases—Not Just Pleading Them
+A Reputation for Trying Cases, Not Just Pleading Them

 Many lawyers default to quick pleas, but John is known for being fully prepared to take DWI cases to trial when the evidence or law does not support a conviction.

-N.C.
-Gen. Stat. § 20-179 explains how judges decide punishment after a DWI conviction, using aggravating factors, mitigating factors, and six possible sentencing levels.
-Penalties can range from relatively light consequences to mandatory jail time depending on the level.
-John’s understanding of § 20-179 helps him challenge aggravating factors, build strong mitigation, and accurately assess when a negotiated resolution is wise and when a case should be fought in the courtroom.
+John’s understanding of § 20-179 helps him challenge aggravating factors, build strong mitigation, and determine when a negotiated resolution is wise and when a case should be fought in the courtroom.

 A Detailed, Investigative Approach to Every Case